near-daos/sputnik-dao-contract/sputnikdao2/TestPlan.md

 Returns a vector of daos starting from `from_index` and up to `limit`.
 ### create
 Creates a new account and full access key.
 Deploys the SputnikDao contract to it.
-- Should panic if `name` is not suitable to be the part of the NEAR account?
+- Should panic if `name` is not suitable to be the part of the NEAR account
 - `prepaid_gas` is handled correctly
 - `attached_deposit` is handled correctly
 ### on_create